 South Cerney has a range of local amenities including a Post Office and newsagents (known as South Cerney News), Londis general store, hairdressers, Indian restaurant/takeaway, fish and chip shop, a pharmacy and a dental surgery.
 There are 3 public houses in South Cerney, The Old George, The Oak and The Eliot Arms (which also has accommodation).
-There are also other bed and breakfast facilities available in South Cerney such as Tanners.

 You can also have a round of golf at the 18 hole South Cerney golf course on the edge of South Cerney village, near to South Cerney Airfield